 At the state level, gubernatorial elections are held every four years in each state.
 Add to that mayoral elections, elections for sheriff, elections for state attorney general, state assemblymen and countless other public positions.
 The comes to many hundreds of elections every year.

-Translation services may not typically play a significant role in elections campaigns in most western countries.
+Translation services may not typically play a significant role in election campaigns in most western countries.
 Because most voting citizens in those countries speak the same language.
 The USA is different in this respect, owing to the large populations of non-English speaking voters (or voters who only speak English as a second language).
 Campaigns that want to get votes in specific demographics will typically look to translate campaign materials into other languages.
 Spanish is especially important as it is estimated that over 40 Million people speak Spanish in the USA.
 In New York City for example, there are large populations that speak Yiddish as their first (and sometimes only) language.
 In any city that has a Chinatown, a political campaign may feel the need to translate campaign materials into Chinese.
 And the list goes on and on.

 GTS specializes in translation services for political campaigns.
 This includes translation of: